jamespfennell/hoard/README.rst

 (The command ``makersf`` should be read as
 *make* *r*\ emote *s*\ ettings *f*\ ile.)
-This command will place ``remote_settings.py`` in your working directory.
+This command will place a file
+``remote_settings.py`` in your working directory.
-Details of how to customize your settings are given in the file.
+Details of how to customize your settings are given in that file.
-For each feed you wish to aggregate you need to specifiy four settings:
+For each feed you wish to aggregate you need to specifiy four items:

 #.
 A unique identifier ``uid`` for the feed.
 This is merely used for the
    program to internally distinguish the different feeds you are